 Adler Wallach & Associates or AWA Collections is a third-party debt collector based in Southern California.
 AWA has received many consumer complaints alleging violations of the Fair Debt Collections Practices Act (FDCPA) such as failing to verify debts and reporting inaccurate information to the credit reporting agencies.
 If you have been contacted by AWA understand your rights before responding.

 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

+They’re legit.
 The Better Business Bureau’s (BBB) profile page for Adler Wallach & Associates, Inc. indicates a founding date of 1993.
 BBB opened its file on the same day.
 AWA is listed under collection agencies and collection systems, and the BBB has cited the alternate business name, AWA Collections.
-Buzzfile confirms the founding date and estimates AWA’s annual revenue at $1.4 million.
+Buzzfile confirms the founding date and estimates Adler Wallach & Associates’s annual revenue at $1.4 million.
 Buzzfile also estimates that AWA employs a staff of 2 at its headquarters location in Orange, CA.